Top of page

 Tags: The Opinions, David and Jonathan, Nika Hiraeth

-Jonathan’s Love and David’s Lament: Part 1
+Jonathan’s Love and David’s Lament: Part 1 The Opinions

 Such reflections ought to unsettle the assumption that biblical views on sexual practice (which are, in any case, multiple and contradictory) are identical to views espoused by modern religious readers...